usf-progdata/hw-iannel/final_project/README.md

 ### Data

-The data folder contains two subfolders: one for the raw data and one for the cleaned data.
-These datasets contain synthesized demographic information, as well as multiple, synthesized measures of distress tolerance and resilience.
+The "data"" folder contains two datasets and an associated data dictionary.
+These datasets contain (synthetic) demographic information, as well as multiple measures of distress tolerance, resilience, and psychopathology.
+The first ("DT-Res_synthetic_2021-03-11.csv") is an archival dataset from the DEXTER (Dynamics of EXTERnalizing) Lab at USF that has been synthesized to protect confidentiality (see "Synthesizing_Data.Rmd" for germinal code).
+The second dataset ("DT-Res_synthetic_clean") has been cleaned using the code contained in the "Final Project Code.Rmd".

 ### Code

 The code folder contains two important files.
-The "Synthesizing_Data.Rmd" file contains the code that was used to synthesize the data in this project.
+The "Synthesizing_Data.Rmd" file contains the code that was used to synthesize the data for this study.
 Data were synthesized using the "synthpop" package in R in order to protect confidential data.
-The "hw04.FILE_TYPE" contains code for inputting, cleaning, and outputting data and associated plots.
+The "Final Project Code.Rmd" contains code for inputting, wrangling, analyzing, visualizing, and outputting data.

 ### Output